straumat/bci-poc/README.md

 ## How to run it ?

+Download the code at [https://github.com/straumat/bci-poc](https://github.com/straumat/bci-poc).
+The easiest way to do it is to use git command : `git clone https://github.com/straumat/bci-poc.git̀`.

 The first step is to start the environment and you have three choices :
   * Test with our provided data set (100 000 blocks imported) : run `docker-compose up -d`.
   * Test while continuing to import blocks from our public bitcoind server : run `docker-compose -f docker-compose-with-b2g-and-public-bitcoind.yml up -d`.